-There is plenty to criticise in the politics of Leeds East MP Richard Burgon, who is standing for Labour’s deputy leadership.
+There is much we disagree with in the politics of Leeds East MP Richard Burgon, who is standing for Labour’s deputy leadership.
 Burgon is close to the Stalinist Communist Party/Morning Star.
-However, the case for extending Labour Party democracy, and in particular establishing the sovereignty of Labour Party conference, which he made in his recent interview for Novara Media is worth quoting (despite potentially contradicting other aspects of his politics…)
+However, the passionate case for extending Labour Party democracy, and in particular establishing the sovereignty of Labour Party conference, which he made in his recent interview for Novara Media is worth quoting (despite potentially contradicting other aspects of his politics…)

 It is noteworthy that the Novara interviewers, Michael Walker and Aaron Bastani, are extremely keen to talk Burgon out of his argument, but he repeatedly stands by it – eloquently making a case that not many others have made.
 Credit to him; and also, in a way, to Walker and Bastani for being open about their objections, but their arguments are extremely poor.